Joshua Eijgenraam

-Joshua Eijgenraam (born 18 February 2002) is a Dutch professional footballer who plays as a defensive midfielder for club VVV-Venlo.
+Joshua Eijgenraam (born 18 February 2002) is a Dutch professional footballer who plays as a defensive midfielder for Super League club Garudayaksa.

 Career

+Excelsior

 Eijgenraam was born in Berkel en Rodenrijs and progressed through the youth teams of hometown team TOGB before moving to the Excelsior academy in 2014.
 He made his professional debut in the Eerste Divisie appearing as a substitute against Jong AZ at Excelsior's Stadion Woudestein on 20 November 2020.

 Following their promotion from the Eerste Divisie at the end of the 2021–22 season, Eijgenraam was given a new contract and an extension until 2025 as a reward for becoming a permanent fixture in the first team.
-He subsequently made his Eredivisie debut for Excelsior on 12 August 2022 against SC Cambuur at Cambuur Stadion in a 2–0 victory.
+He subsequently made his Eredivisie debut for Excelsior on 12 August 2022 against Cambuur at Cambuur Stadion in a 2–0 victory.
 During the team's return to the Eredivisie, Eijgenraam lost his starting position, featuring in 13 matches, of which only five were as a starter.

 Due to reduced playing time, Eijgenraam opted for a season-long loan to TOP Oss in the Eerste Divisie, joining the club on 26 July 2023.

+VVV-Venlo

 On 14 May 2025, Eijgenraam joined VVV-Venlo on a two-year deal with an option for a third, ahead of the 2025–26 Eerste Divisie season.
+He made his debut as a starter on 8 August, the opening matchday of the season, in a 3–2 away defeat against De Graafschap.
+On 5 December, he scored his first competitive goal in senior football, helping VVV to a 2–1 away victory against RKC Waalwijk.